 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead (DSL) is Mrs M Pouros, Deputy Headteacher.
-Our Deputy DSL is Mrs S Moore.
+Our Designated Safeguarding Lead (DSL) are Mrs M Pouros, Deputy Headteacher and Mr T Whitehouse, Headteacher.

 Standards of safety and security are high at St Peter’s and will always be our absolute priority.